PhyloGrok/VCFplots/README.md

 <p>Summary: Merges all the annotated CSVs together into one .csv file.</p>

 - It utilizes dplr, readr, andd ggplot2 packages.
 In the code it retrieves the working directory and imports all the csv files of each SRA Run.
-These files are read into a list and merged into a signgle sata frame with "bind_rows".
+These files are read into a list and merged into a single data frame with "bind_rows".

 [Annotation Impact Bar Plot.R](https://github.com/PhyloGrok/VCFplots/blob/main/code/Annotation_Impacts_BarPlot.R)